getch-geohum/MultiMaskRCNN/README.md

-This repository trains MaskRCNN for instance segmentation of dwelling objects from different FDP settlement areas
+This repository trains MaskRCNN for instance segmentation of dwelling objects from different FDP settlement areas.
+This is an improved version of [Mapping of Dwellings in IDP/Refugee Settlements from Very High-Resolution Satellite Imagery Using a Mask Region-Based Convolutional Neural Network]() where the training scheme accounts for combining datasets from different geography and time.
+This enables not only using pre-trained weight from non-earth observation imagery, it provides ways to properly combine and train on different datasets.
+It also combines further sampling tools for custom sample selection.

 # Instllation
-to create the environment follow instructions on "Instruction_Manual.pdf"
+to create the environment follow the instructions on "Instruction_Manual.pdf"

 ## Usage
-First try to change parameters in configs.py file and then
+First, try to change parameters inthe  configs.py file and then

 for training